migueltorrescosta/migueltorrescosta.github.io/page_Software.md

 During the Elliptic Curve Research Project we used MySQL for handling the databases we were building (relatively small databases).

 ## Java
-Used it recently at LTP Labs for an agency based model project.
+Used it at LTP Labs for an agency based model project.
 Not my favorite language, but it is incredibly powerful for Object Oriented code.

 ## R
 Used it to quickly test different Machine Learning algorithms, so that I could have an idea on which algorithm to use for a dataset I had.
 I disliked the language, but I can't argue with how fast it was to get things done.